BatGap Logo

 David: Yes, but it’s not your suffering you’re experiencing.

-Rick: Like you wouldn’t want to get a job at Red Lobster throwing lobsters into the boiling water or something, because you’d be experiencing what the lobsters are experiencing?
+Rick: Like, you wouldn’t want to get a job at Red Lobster throwing lobsters into the boiling water or something, because you’d be experiencing what the lobsters are experiencing?

-David: Yeah, but that’s empathic stuff, but that’s if you’re engaging that.
+David: Yeah, but that’s empathic stuff, and that’s if you’re engaging that.
 Because there is always the choice, like with the refined perception.
 You can look at the tree, or you can look at the tree and see the energy flowing and the dynamics going on with the tree, or in Unity experience what it is to be a tree.
 That’s how you’re using your attention.
-But if you’re being a householder, living in the world, doing things, there’s a tree.
-It’s fine, you don’t need to look at every single tree and see what it’s doing.

 Rick: Too much information, I think.